jwanner83/liferay-npm-bundler-improved/README.md

 # liferay-npm-bundler-improved
-This is a highly experimental and non-official module which uses rollup to bundle javascript and provides it to liferay through a jar file.
+A highly experimental and non-official module which uses rollup to bundle javascript and provides it to liferay through a jar file.

 ### Usage